OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-using-shift-register.md

 signal.signal(signal.SIGINT, signal_handler)
 ```

 This listener is waiting for an interrupt from the user in order to run the signal handler code.
-So when you enter `ctrl+c` or `cmd+c` you are sending a *Keyboard Interrupt* which is then handled by the function, in order to exit the program in a safe way.
+So when you enter `Ctrl-C` or `Cmd-C` you are sending a *Keyboard Interrupt* which is then handled by the function, in order to exit the program in a safe way.
 This way your code will always finish a cycle before exiting, thus making sure that your GPIOs are properly freed. // TODO: what do you mean by a cycle in this last sentence? clarify!

 // TODO: nowhere did we explain this part of the main program:
 ```